Understanding The Delay Tactics In Workers’ Compensation Health Insurance

 In Pennsylvania, employers with one or more employees are required to purchase workers’ compensation insurance.
 Many employers choose to self-insure, which means that an injured worker would file his or her claim directly with the employer, who would then conduct an investigation before making a decision.
 For the most part, however, employers choose to purchase coverage directly from a private sector insurance carrier who provides workers’ compensation coverage.

-While many insurers respond quickly to claims and begin paying benefits immediately, it is not uncommon to see insurance companies dragging their feet when it comes to processing a workers’ compensation claim.
+While many insurers respond quickly to claims and begin paying benefits immediately, a common tactic for some insurance companies is to delay processing a workers’ compensation claim.
 This failure to address claims promptly can have serious consequences for injured employees who must struggle with getting medical treatment or paying expensive medical bills while not being paid.
 To ensure that your claim is resolved quickly, it is critical to retain an experienced workers’ compensation attorney who will aggressively represent your interests.